 Related Party Transactions

-In accordance with Section 134(3)(h) of the Companies Act 2013 and Rule 8(2) of theCompanies (Accounts) Rules 2014 the particulars of contract or arrangement entered intoby the Company with related parties referred to in Section 188(1) in Form AOC-2 isattached as "Annexure - II" to this Board's Report.
+In accordance with Section l34(3)(h) of the Companies Act 2013 and Rule 8(2) of theCompanies (Accounts) Rules 2014 the particulars of contract(s) or arrangement(s) enteredinto by the Company with related parties referred to in Section 188(1) in Form AOC-2 isattached as "Annexure - II" to this Board's Report.

-The details of related party disclosures form part of the notes to the financialstatements provided in this Annual Report.
+The details of related party disclosures form part of the notes to the FinancialStatements provided in this Annual Report.

 Vigil Mechanism/Whistle Blower Policy

-Pursuant to Section 204 of the Companies Act 2013 and the Companies(Appointment & Remuneration of Managerial Personnel) Rules 2014 CS B. Kiran Kumarwith Certificate of Practice (CP) No. 15876 M/s.
-BK & Associates a PracticingCompany Secretary conducted the secretarial audit of the Company for FY 2020-21.
+Pursuant to Section 204 of the Companies Act 2013 read with Rule 9 of the Companies(Appointment & Remuneration of Managerial Personnel) Rules 2014 CS B. Kiran Kumarwith Certificate of Practice (CP) No. 15876 M/s.
+BK & Associates a PracticingCompany Secretary conducted the Secretarial Audit of the Company for FY 2020-21.
 TheSecretarial Audit Report in form No. MR-3 is attached as "Annexure - III" tothis Board's Report.

-Pursuant to Section 148 of the Companies Act 2013 read with the Companies (Audit andAuditors) Rules 2014 and the Companies (Cost Records and Audit) Amendment Rules 2014the Company maintains the cost audit records in respect of its pharmaceutical business.
+Pursuant to Section 148 of the Companies Act 2013 read with the Companies (Audit andAuditors) Rules 2014 and the Companies (Cost Records and Audit) Rules 2014 the Companymaintains the Cost Audit records in respect of its pharmaceutical business.
 The Board hason the recommendation of the Audit Committee appointed M/s.
 S.S.
-Zanwar & Associates as cost auditors of the Company for FY2016.
-The provisions also requirethat the remuneration of the cost auditors be ratified by theshareholders and accordingly the same is put forward to the shareholders for theirratification in the ensuing AGM for their ratification.
-Thecost audit report will be filed with the Central Government within the stipulatedtimeline.
-As a matter of record relevant cost audit reports for FY2015 were filed withinthe due date.
+Zanwar & Associates(Firm Registration No.:100283) as Cost Auditors of the Company for FY 2021-22.
+Theprovisions also require that the remuneration of the Cost Auditors be ratified by theshareholders and accordingly the same is put forward to the shareholders for theirratification in the ensuing AGM.
+The Cost Audit report for the FY 2020-21 will be filedwith the Central Government within the stipulated timeline and the relevant Cost Auditreports for FY 2019-20 were filed within the due date to the Central Government.'

-Significant and Material Orders passed by the Courts/Regulators
+Significant and Material Orders Passed by the Courts/Regulators

-During FY2016 there were no significant and/or material orders passed by anyCourt or Regulator or Tribunal which may impact the going concern status or the Company'soperations in future.
+During FY 2020-21 there were no significant and/or material orders passed by anyCourt or Regulator or Tribunal which may impact the going concern status or the Company'soperations in future.

 Corporate Social Responsibility Initiatives

-The Board formulated a Corporate Social Responsibility (CSR) Policy which is in fullforce and operation and is subject to monitoring by the CSR Committee from time to time.The details about the CSR initiatives taken during the year are discussed in a separatechapter "Our commitment" which forms a part of this Annual Report.
-The AnnualReport on CSR is attached as "Annexure IV".
+The Board formulated a Corporate Social Responsibility (CSR) Policy which is in fullforce and operation and is subject to monitoring by the CSR Committee of Directors fromtime to time.

 Transfer of unpaid and unclaimed dividend amounts to Investor Education and ProtectionFund

 Employees Stock Option Scheme